-How we approach impact measurement and integrate ESG frameworks in core business integrates the various impact measurement and representation frameworks that we believe are key for our ESG and shared value strategy.
+How we approach impact measurement and integrate ESG frameworks in core business

+The success of a sustainable business model can only be achieved by measuring its impact.
+To this end, from the onset of our journey, we have developed a systemic approach which integrates the various impact measurement and representation frameworks that we believe are key for our ESG and shared value strategy.